-&lt;sup>2The Transamerica Center for Retirement Studies® ("The Center") is a non-profit corporation and private foundation.
-The Center may be funded by contributions from Transamerica Life Insurance Company and its affiliates or other unaffiliated third-parties.
+1 The Transamerica Center for Retirement Studies[®] ("The Center") is a nonprofit, private foundation.
+The Center is funded by contributions from Transamerica Life Insurance Company and its affiliates and may receive funds from unaffiliated third-parties.
 For more information about The Center, please refer to www.transamericacenter.org.

-&lt;sup>311th Annual Transamerica Retirement Survey.
-This survey was conducted within the United States by Harris Interactive on behalf of Transamerica Center for Retirement Studies.
-The worker survey was conducted online between December 3, 2009 and January 18, 2010 among 3,598 full-time and part-time workers.
+2 The 13th Annual Transamerica Retirement Survey.
+This survey was conducted online within the United States by Harris Interactive on behalf of Transamerica Center for Retirement Studies[®] between January 13 and 31, 2012 among 3,609 full-time and part-time workers.
 Potential respondents were targeted based on job title and full-time and part-time status.
-Respondents met the following criteria: All U.S. residents, age 18 or older, full-time workers or part-time workers in for-profit companies, and employer size of ten or more.
+Respondents met the following criteria: U.S. residents, age 18 or older, full-time or part-time workers in for-profit companies, and employer size of 10 or more.
 Results were weighted as needed for the number of employees at companies in each employee size range.
 No estimates of theoretical sampling error can be calculated.
-The employer survey was conducted by telephone between December 1, 2009 and January 8, 2010 among a nationally representative sample of 601 employers.
-Potential respondents were targeted based on job title at for-profit companies and met the following criteria: 1) business executives who make decisions about employee benefits at his or her company; 2) employ ten employees or more across all locations.
-Results were weighted as needed using weighting targets from the Dun & Bradstreet database to ensure each quota group had a representative sample based on the number of companies in each employee size range.
-A full methodology is available at www.transamericacenter.org.